Using payment cards for your business

 Debit card choices may be the most straightforward.
 Your business bank account is most likely to offer a debit card free as part of the package.

 However, for other types of card it's worth considering a range of providers as well as your own bank.

-Business charge cards are offered by most business banks, and companies such as Barclaycard, American Express and Diners Club.
+Business charge cards are offered by most business banks, and companies such as Barclaycard and American Express.
 It's worth examining the different deals available and considering a number of key points:

 - Is there an annual fee?
 If so, how much and is it payable for each cardholder?